 Choice is also a biggie.
 Eve could have chosen not to take a big bite out of that apple; emperors could have decided not to wage war on other countries; business people could have been more ruthless or generous; spouses could have been more faithful or kind and children could have been more obedient or defiant or even more resilient.
 It’s always in the choice we make and it’s through the result of those choices that we learn.
 Bad choices have consequences – perhaps immediate and perhaps way, way down the road.
 Sadly, the bad choices also often hurt others we love.

 The most significant choices we make, however, are all tied to relationships – primarily human relationships but always relationships.
 With Adam and Eve – the relationship was with God; with emperors or rulers – relationships were with other countries or civilizations; with businessmen – it was relationships with their customers, employees and other stakeholders; and with friends and families – each other.

 Less significant are the choices between people and things: quit a job, open a business, move a residence or write that book.
 Those may help you become more successful, more famous or allow you to make more money but they aren’t the qualities that make people truly miss you when you’re gone.
 The qualities people miss are those that made them happy to be in your presence.
 How you made them feel when they were around you.
 Those are the qualities that make God happy, too.

 Relationships are the venue in which our choices are the most meaningful and where the soul work really lies.
-So, when you think of the challenging relationship you have with a particular friend or relative, relish it – it’s a gift toward your own perfection.
+So, when you think of a challenging relationship you face with a particular friend or relative, relish it – it’s a gift toward finding your soul's perfection.